 Figure 1: This subependymal giant-cell astrocytoma (SEGA) is present in its typical location at the foramen of Monro.
 This lesion is larger than should be seen for other subependymal nodules in tuberous sclerosis.
-The FLAIR image (left) demonstrates multiple subcortical hyperintense tubers.
+(Left) A FLAIR image demonstrates multiple subcortical hyperintense tubers.
 A hyperintense right posterior periventricular nodule is also visible.
 Other calcified subependymal nodules are less evident.
-Postcontrast T1WI (right) demonstrates the avid enhancement typical of SEGAs.
+(Right) Postcontrast T1WI demonstrates the avid enhancement typical of SEGAs.

 - Benign tumor of neuroglial origin classically arising in patients with tuberous sclerosis complex (TSC)

-- Slow-growing tumor arising in region of germinal matrix, usually near the foramen of Monro where it may obstruct ventricular outflow resulting in noncommunicating hydrocephalus
+- Slow-growing tumor arising in region of germinal matrix, usually near the foramen of Monro, where it can obstruct ventricular outflow, resulting in noncommunicating hydrocephalus

 - WHO grade I

-- May arise from subependymal nodules (SEN) near germinal matrix
+- May arise from subependymal nodules (SENs) near germinal matrix

 - Represents a neuroglial migration abnormality

-- Most common are CNS tumors in TSC patients
+- Most common are CNS tumors in patients with TSC

 - Uncommonly arises in the absence of TSC